 Black lipstick isn't all serious business.
 While you can’t go wrong with a matte-black formula, you might be remiss to skip a good gloss with a sparkly finish that can add dimension to your look.
 We’re all for the shiny, but not sticky, formulas that last all day.

 When Haus Laboratory founder Lady Gaga set out to launch the beauty brand, she wanted to make sure consumers understood that she was creating a line to breed confidence and self-exploration.
 The extreme high-shine gloss takes any look to the next level by offering shimmer and mirror-like shine.
 Use it on its own or as a topper to your lipstick for an added layer of shine.

 Full Matte Finish

-An easy way to look like you’re using an Instagram filter on your face IRL?
-Matte black lips and a perfectly powdered face.
-And contrary to popular belief, you can simultaneously rock a bold lip and a bold eye, like this cat-eye situation.
-Black eye makeup complements black lipstick perfectly—without looking too matchy-matchy or jarring—and we’ll never complain about an under-eye accessory.
+Looking for an easy way to look like you’re using an Instagram filter on your face IRL?
+Try matte black lips and a perfectly powdered face.
+And, contrary to popular belief, you can rock a bold lip and a bold eye at the same time.
+Black eye makeup may complement black lipstick without looking matchy-matchy or too jarring.

-If you’re into lip-art, try turning your pout into a masterpiece.
-Pair black lipstick with a silvery metallic hue—a dual-color lip kit actually works perfectly for this, and you can use a lip brush to paint contrasting-yet-subtle stripes on.
-Then, prepare to “wow.”
+If you’re into lip art, consider turning your pout into a masterpiece by applying black lipstick and a silvery metallic hue.
+A dual-color lip kit works well for this endeavor, and you can use a lip brush to paint a subtle design.

-With both black lip liner and a black lipstick, you can go extra vampy.
-For an ombré look like this, pick a lighter color to go in the center and create contrast (just don’t choose a shade that’s so light you won’t be able to blend it with black).
-Lighten the mood (or not!) by finishing it off with a subtly sparkly finishing gloss, or a glittery black one.
+With both black lip liner and black lipstick, you can go extra edgy.
+For an ombré look like this, pick a much lighter color or a concealer to apply to the center and create contrast.